 Our care visits start from 30 minutes all the way through to several hours a day.
-Because we come to you and carry out care in your home means you don’t have to go through the upheaval of moving into residential care and away from your familiar comforts.
+Because we come to you and carry out care in your home, it means that you don’t have to go through the upheaval of moving into residential care and away from your familiar comforts.

-Visiting care can cover a whole host of areas from a bit of help getting settled back into your home after a stay in hospital or need regular support with personal care or hygiene.
+Visiting care can cover a whole host of areas from a bit of help getting settled back into your home after a stay in hospital or if you need regular support with personal care or hygiene.
 Chloe and the team will meet with you and discuss your requirements so that you have everything you need to stay happy and healthy at home.